palberer/prerender/README.md

 Full example application that shows how to combine several tools to get a prerendering solution that allows to provide html snapshots to searchbots for SPA (that would otherwise be invisible for the search engine).

+ Note: I tried this on linux (fedora core 20) only.

 - uses nginx to host a local copy of the angular-phonecat example application
     - hostname: tutorial.local.dev
     - port: 80